kevinatown/sith_posting_bot/PITCHME.md

 - When capturing a users response to a convo.ask() question, after the user has answered, but before the value is stored or passed to the handler function

 ---

+## Slack Messages

+The basic building blocks of conversations on [slack](https://api.slack.com/docs/messages).
+Can be alot more than just plain text.